kamdem-arielle/devops_roadmap/devops_projects/Complete-Java-Stack-Nginx-Tomcat-MySQL-RabbitMQ-Memcached.md

-# Complete Java Stack Setup with Nginx, Tomcat, MySQL, RabbitMQ, and Memcached
+# 🚀Complete Java Stack Setup with Nginx, Tomcat, MySQL, RabbitMQ, and Memcached

 This guide provides a detailed walkthrough for setting up a complete Java application stack using multiple virtual machines (VMs).
 We'll start with a manual setup and later explore automation options.